Akkermansia muciniphila

 Health Benefits

-Helps produce a feeling of fullness and improves insulin sensitivity.
+Promotes satiety and improves insulin sensitivity.

-Research Findings
+Research Insights

 Pasteurized Akkermansia strains have been shown to improve insulin sensitivity.
 (Depommier et al., Nat Med, 2019)